Prostate cancer risks and causes

 You can view and print the quick guides for all the pages in the About prostate cancer section.

 No one can give you an exact figure of risk.
-In the UK, about 1 in 9 men will get prostate cancer at some point in their lives.
-Remember, this is lifetime risk and involves men who get prostate cancer at any age, up to 85 or more.
-Your risk when you are younger is much lower than 1 in 9.
+In the UK, about 1 in 8 men will get prostate cancer at some point in their lives.
+Remember, this is a lifetime risk and involves men who get prostate cancer at any age, up to 85 or older.
+Your risk when you are younger is much lower than 1 in 8.

 A family history means that you have someone in your family who has cancer.
 Generally speaking, if you have a father or brother diagnosed with prostate cancer you are 2 to 3 times more likely to get prostate cancer yourself, compared to the average man.
 The age that your relative is diagnosed with prostate cancer may also be a factor.
 If they were diagnosed before the age of 60, this increases your risk by slightly more than if they were diagnosed after the age of 60.
 If you have more than one first degree relative diagnosed with prostate cancer (at any age) your risk is about 4 times that of the general population.